 - Pain that radiates along a nerve if a nerve root has become compressed

 - And more

 If you are experiencing discomfort as a result of posterior osteophytes and are considering your numerous treatment options, contact Laser Spine Institute to learn about our minimally invasive techniques.
 In most cases, neck and back pain can be sufficiently managed with several weeks of conservative treatment, but for those still looking for relief, our outpatient procedures are an appealing alternative to traditional open spine surgery.
-Call today to request a free review of your MRI or CT scan and to schedule a complimentary initial consultation at one of our surgery centers.
+Call today to schedule your consultation at one of our surgery centers.